truecharts/public/charts/stable/zigbee2mqtt/docs/installation.md

 ### TrueNAS SCALE Installation Hints

-Example installation configuration.
-Check especiially the section "Configure Mount USB Devices" to configure the USB adapter to your container.
+Here's an example of a default installation of zigbee2mqtt.
+Pay particular attention to the section "Configure Mount USB Devices" to configure the USB adapter to your container as those two paths should match.

 ![config1](images/config1.png)
 ![config2](images/config2.png)